willgoldby/Atom-Python-Setup-Tutorial/index.md

 ## Install minimap package

-Minimap provides a zoomed-out view of your file in the upper-right of Atom's screen.
+Minimap provides a zoomed-out view of your file in the upper-right corner of Atom's screen.
 This is nice when working with long files in order to move between parts of the code quickly.

 1. Click  `Atom` > `Preferences` > `Install`.

 2. Click `Package` next to the search bar.

-3. Type `minimap` name into the search bar and press `Return`.
+3. Type `minimap` into the search bar and press `Return`.

 1. Click `Install`.

 1. Choose between *Jedi* and *Kite* (I'll choose Jedi since there's no signup.)

 > Result: Minimap is now installed, making it easy to navigate long files.

 <img alt="video" src="assets/minimap.gif" width="500" height="375">